FatmaElzahraaAhmed/JS_Slider/README.md

 3. Customize the slider by adding or removing images in the "assets/images/" directory.
 4. Adjust styling in the "styles/style.css" file to match your project's design.

+## Automatic Sliding

+The image slider now features an automatic sliding effect.
+It will transition to the next image every 5 seconds.
+The automatic sliding can be paused when the user interacts with the slider by clicking the next/prev buttons or slider buttons.